ewang26/Design_Exercise_4/README.md

 python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. chat_system/proto/server.proto
 ```

-This will generate two files:
-`chat_system/proto/chat_pb2.py` (message classes) and `chat_system/proto/chat_pb2_grpc.py` (service classes).

-Next, set up the configuration file in `config.json`.
+Next, set up the configuration file in `distributed_config.json`.
 Once the configuration file is set up, the server can be started with
 ```bash
 python -m chat_system.server <distributed_config.json> <server_id> <server_data.json>
 ```
-The `server_id` is a 0-indexed integer that represents the server's ID in the distributed system list.
+The `server_id` is a 0-indexed integer that represents the server's ID in the distributed system list, while `server_data.json` is the path to the persistent storage for the server.

 The client can be started with
 ```bash